- CustomLinks_2

 - Lie on back, knees bent, heels flat on the floor.
 Hands should be held behind the head, with elbows out to the sides.
 A partner holds down the feet.

-- In the up position, the elbows must touch the knees and then return to the lying position (fingers must touch the examiner’s hand) before starting the next sit-up.
+- Elbows must touch the knees in the up position, then return to the lying position (fingers must touch the examiner’s hand) before starting the next sit-up.

 - Perform at least 25 sit-ups in 90 seconds to pass.

-3. Squat Thrusts - 3 minutes to complete 35 squat thrusts to pass.
+Squat thrusts - 3 minutes to complete 35 squat thrusts

 Purpose